-- B22.
-The Applicant must: - limit the operation of solar panel backtracking to angles between 0 degrees and ±5 degrees between the hours of 5:30am and 8:30am; - (b) minimise the off-site visual impacts of the development, including the potential for any glare or reflection; - (c) ensure the visual appearance of all ancillary infrastructure (including paint colours) blends in as far as possible with the surrounding landscape; and - (d) not mount any advertising signs or logos on site, except where this is required for identification or safety purposes.
+B23.
+The Applicant must:

+- (a) limit the operation of solar panel backtracking to angles between 0 degrees and ±5 degrees between the hours of 5:30am and 8:30am in accordance with scenario 3 set out within the Glint and Glare Assessment dated 26 March 2024; - (b) minimise the off-site visual impacts of the development, including the potential for any glare or reflection: - (c) ensure the visual appearance of all ancillary infrastructure (including paint colours) blends in as far as possible with the surrounding landscape; and - (d) not mount any advertising signs or logos on site, except where this is required for identification or safety purposes.